nikitaapraj/weather-api/weather-api-docs/points.md

 ## Overview

-Use this request to get data such as weather forecast, the corresponding weather office, observation station, and grid information for the location.
+Use this request to get the data that you'll need for various requests.
 This request returns URLs for the following data:
 1. Weekly forecast
 2. Hourly forecast
 3. Forecast office